 We get it.
-Holding a credit card that earns credit card points, frequent flyer miles, or hotel points isn’t for everybody.
-And if you fall into that category, there is no better alternative than holding a cashback credit card.
+Holding a credit card that earns credit card points, frequent flyer miles, or hotel points isn't for everybody.
+If you fall into that category, there is no better option than holding a cashback credit card.

 There is no complicated math that requires you to figure out the best way to use or redeem the rewards.
 Rather, you'll get money back as a statement credit based on the purchases you make.
 But with so many options in the marketplace that reward consumers who spend in different categories, it can be hard to know which is the best cashback credit card option for you.